 (2) If the Minister would grant a licence to an applicant if the applicant satisfies the Minister as to a matter, relevant to the grant of a licence under this Part, specified by the Minister, the Minister may undertake to grant the licence to the person if the person so satisfies the Minister within the term specified in the undertaking.

-[Regulation 36 amended in Gazette 23 Jun 2009 p.
+[Regulation 36 amended by Gazette 23 Jun 2009 p.
 2495-7 and 2497-8.]

 37. Minister to notify applicant of decision etc.